farshidb2011/react-modal-hook-manager/README.md

-# react modal hook mangaer
+# React Modal Hook Manager

 This package does not include any components for displaying modals.
 You need to create your own components to show modals.